finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set - the default filter returns only instruments in the Active state (optional)  (default to State eq 'Active') var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
+Expression to filter the result set - the default filter returns only instruments in the Active state (optional)  (default to "State eq 'Active'") var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
 Keys of the properties to be decorated on to the instrument (optional)

             try